Carbon steel welded pipe 3 (CSWP 3)

 Please note that these tariff classification numbers may apply to goods which are not subject to the Special Import Measures Act (SIMA) measures, may change because of amendments to the Departmental Consolidation of the Customs Tariff, or the subject goods may be imported under tariff classification numbers that are not listed.

 Refer to the product definition for the authoritative details regarding the subject goods.
-For more information on the tariff classification numbers, please refer to the CBSA's website.
+For more information on the tariff classification numbers, please refer to the harmonized commodity description and coding system.

 Information regarding the normal values of subject goods should be obtained from the exporter.
 The following table identifies the exporters who currently have been issued normal values: